 Instead of the several types of MTB modules, only one type was designed with three freely adjustable options on each output pin: binary, S-COM and oscillation mode.
 The MTB-UNI v4 universal module is built on modern components, but with the expectation of long-term availability.
 MTB-UNI v4 is based on ATmega128A MCU [15], firmware is programmed in C.

 The configuration of the module is permanently stored in the MCU.
 It is necessary for example to store the communication speed of the bus and convenient for the defined state of the outputs immediately after the power supply is switched on.
-Maintaining an authoritative version however, is handled by the computer, where all storage, backup and versioning of configurations can be handled elegantly and much more easily.
+However maintaining an authoritative configuration is handled by the computer, where all storage, backup and versioning of configurations can be handled elegantly and much more easily.
+See section 3 for more details.

 MTB-UNI v4 PCB design is based on well-known parts which are commonly used in industry.
 The emphasis is placed on its protection against damage from wrong wiring.
 The damage is done by connecting too high or too low voltage to the board.
 In that case components may be burned.
 The protection is implemented with PTCs, thyristors and Zener diodes.
 The design is based on a crowbar circuit [16].
 Big advantage in the design of the protection is its reversible cut-off – no fuses are burned.